Meet the Writers

 Charles

-CEO of the Fort Wayne Museum of Art since 2003, Charles Shepard’s past directorships include the Lyman Allyn Museum at Connecticut College, the Kennedy Museum of Art at Ohio University, and the University of Maine Museum of Art.
-In his 15 years in Fort Wayne, Charles has added over 4,000 objects to a permanent collection that originally amassed only 1,300 objects in its first 62 years.
+CEO of the Fort Wayne Museum of Art since 2003, Charles Shepard’s past directorships include the Lyman Allyn Museum at Connecticut College, the Kennedy Museum of Art at Ohio University (founding director), the University of Maine Museum of Art (founding director), and the Michigan Guild of Artists & Artisans at The University of Michigan.
+In his 22 years in Fort Wayne, Charles has also taught art history and museum studies at University of Maine, Connecticut College, and the University of Saint Francis.
+At the Fort Wayne Museum of Art Charles has added over 7,500 objects to a permanent collection that originally amassed only 1,100 objects in its first 62 years.
 His particular talents as a museum leader are in nurturing artist relationships, creatively acquiring works for the collection, and adapting entrepreneurial strategies from the business world to make exciting things happen, often on a shoestring.
 Charles holds a Master of Arts in Art History from Williams College.

 Amanda Shepard is the Vice President and COO of FWMoA, having joined the staff in 2007, first as an intern and later full-time in adult education.
 During the 2010 FWMoA renovation, Amanda tackled administrative and operations projects, leaving behind the world of tour and program planning to dive into all things behind-the-scenes.
-Today, her role includes staff management, shaping written content for all FWMoA programs and communication strategies, agency fundraising, strategic planning, and linking all institutional planning together for integrated and sustainable organizational success.
+Today, her role includes staff management, communication strategies, agency fundraising, strategic planning, and linking all institutional planning together for integrated and sustainable organizational success.
 Amanda’s second full-time job as a mother leaves no time to continue her studio practice in painting, which she formalized in 2008 with a B.F.A. from the University of Notre Dame.

 Dedicating herself to art in all its forms since age 12, Kaitlin graduated from the University of Saint Francis in 2013 with a B.A. in Communication Art and Graphic Design.
 She also completed all the credits for a B.A. in Studio Art, Illustration but they can only fit so much on the diploma!
 Since then she works to boost the visual identity of the Fort Wayne Museum of Art with branding and visual consistency in addition to increasing the public’s awareness of the treasure in their city that is FWMoA through social and traditional media.
 When not telling everyone she knows about all that’s cool at the museum, she is birdwatching, playing with her three cats, or building things in Minecraft!